-Calamba is known as the "Resort Province of the Philippines", built as a result of several hot springs, lakes, and waterfalls being in the area.
+Calamba is known as the "Resort Province of the Philippines", with its hot springs, lakes, and waterfalls.

-The city has even already been declared as one of the Philippines "Next Wave Cities" for outsourcing firms and call centers.
+The city has even already been declared as one of the Philippines' "Next Wave Cities" for outsourcing firms and call centers.

-It is also known as the birthplace of Dr. Jose Rizal, a prominent historical figure not only in the history of the Philippines, but also, perhaps, of the world.
+It is also known as the birthplace of Dr. Jose Rizal, a prominent historical figure not only in the history of the Philippines but also, perhaps, of the world.
 His place in the nation's history did not only spark the fire of revolution in the hearts of the patriotic men and women that led the Philippine Revolution, but also continues to provide an example to follow for later generations of Filipinos.

 His many contributions have resulted in several monuments and heritage sites being dedicated to his memory.
 His hometown of Calamba houses several of these heritage sites, including a replica of the home he grew up in and the church where he was baptized as a child.

 In 2012, Calamba was recognized as one of the top ten new wave cities in the country and is considered an ICT hub outside of Metro Manila.
 The city features infrastructure that sustains local BPO and IT industries, which is a criterion for the aforementioned recognition.
 Calamba is also a hub for manufacturing and industrial businesses, as well as being home to several food processing plants and establishments and other famous technological and automobile manufacturing companies.
 Most of these can be found clustered together in the various industrial estates in and around the city.

 There are several advantages to renting an apartment in Calamba.
 For one, it is a viable option for tenants who are not ready to buy a house or a condo unit.

 Many apartment buildings and condominiums are also commonly situated near key commercial and business districts, and renting allows one to pick how near they want to be to their school or work.